 - A large pinch of Italian seasoning (herb mix)

 - 1/8 teaspoon ground black pepper

-- 2 lbs of skinless, boneless, chicken meat, cut into pieces no larger than 2x2 inches
+- 2 lbs of skinless, boneless, chicken meat, cut into 1-inch to 2-inch wide pieces

-2 In a bowl, combine the minced garlic with the melted butter.
-In another bowl mix together the bread crumbs, Parmesan, parsley, salt, garlic salt, Italian seasoning, and pepper.
-Dip chicken pieces into garlic butter, then into crumb mixture to coat.
+3 Prepare melted butter and breadcrumbs: In a small bowl, stir the minced garlic into the melted butter.
+In another bowl mix together the breadcrumbs, Parmesan, parsley, salt, garlic salt, Italian seasoning, and pepper.
+Piece by piece, dip the chicken pieces into the garlic melted butter, and then dredge into the Parmesan breadcrumb mixture to coat.

-3 Place coated chicken pieces on to a 9x13 baking dish.
-Try to leave a little room between each piece.
-Drizzle with remaining garlic butter and bake uncovered 15 minutes, or until chicken is cooked through and juices run clear.
+5 Bake: Bake uncovered at 450°F 15 minutes, or until chicken is cooked through and juices run clear.
 Note that the chicken will get much more browned on the bottom side than on the top.